 - A mechanism for recording of intermediate results.

-- A decimal 6-digits adding device.
+- A decimal 6-digit adding device.

-The mechanism for recording of intermediate results of calculations is composed by 6 rotating through small knobs disks with peripheries inscribed with digits, which can be seen in the small windows in the lower row (see the photo below).
+The mechanism for recording of intermediate results of calculations is composed of 6 rotating through small knobs disks with peripheries inscribed with digits, which can be seen in the small windows in the lower row (see the photo below).
 These disks are not connected with the calculating mechanism and don’t have a tens carry mechanism.

-The smooth disks are used for entering of the numbers and resetting of the machine.
-The digits on the inscribed cylinders can be seen in the upper row of windows and are used for reading of the results of adding and subtracting operations.
-Over the each of the 10-teeth disks on the basic axes is mounted a one-tooth disk, in such manner, that for each full revolution of 10-teeth disk, 1-tooth disk enters once in a contact with the according intermediate disk and rotates it to 1/10 revolution.
+The smooth disks are used for entering the numbers and resetting the machine.
+The digits on the inscribed cylinders can be seen in the upper row of windows and are used for reading the results of adding and subtracting operations.
+Over each of the 10-teeth disks on the basic axes is mounted a one-tooth disk, in such manner, that for each full revolution of 10-teeth disk, 1-tooth disk enters once in a contact with the according intermediate disk and rotates it to 1/10 revolution.
 This is the mechanism of tens carry and it is not original.
-The use of an analog train of gear wheels (linked so that each time one wheel completes a revolution the next wheel turns one tenth of a revolution, thus recording a carry) is very ancient and even appears in the works of Heron of Alexandria
+The use of an analog train of gear wheels (linked so that each time one wheel completes a revolution the next wheel turns one-tenth of a revolution, thus recording a carry) is very ancient and even appears in the works of Heron of Alexandria

 The axes can be rotated in both directions, so the machine can be used not only for addition, but for direct subtraction too (no need to use the arithmetical operation complement to 9, as it was the case with Pascaline).
 Due to the intermediate disks, all smooth disks are rotated in the same direction.

-Lets make a simple multiplication with the machine, for example 524×48.
+Let’s make a simple multiplication with the machine, for example 524×48.
 First we have to rotate the rightmost cylinder to 4, next cylinder to 2, and the third from right to 5 (the multiplicand is 524).
 Then we have to open the windows on the 8th row (units of the multiplier are 8) and we will see in the windows the first intermediate result (4192).
 We have to enter the 4192 in the calculating mechanism.
 Then we have to open the windows on the 4th (tens of multiplier are 4) row and to see the second intermediate result—20960, which we have to enter to the calculating mechanism, and we will have the result—25152.